Incorruptible (album)

-Incorruptible is the twelfth studio album by American heavy metal band Iced Earth.
-It was released on June 16, 2017, by Century Media.
+Incorruptible is the twelfth studio album by American heavy metal band Iced Earth, released on June 16, 2017, by Century Media.
 It is their only album with lead guitarist Jake Dreyer, and also features a returning Brent Smedley on drums, whose last prior recorded performance with Iced Earth was their 2013 live album "Live in Ancient Kourion".
 It is their first studio album in over 20 years to entirely not be a concept album (their previous album Plagues of Babylon had half the songs focusing on a concept), with each song instead featuring its own unique stand-alone lyrics.
-It is also the final Iced Earth album to feature Stu Block and Luke Appleton on vocals and bass, respectively, before both members and Dreyer departed following Jon Schaffer's 2021 arrest.
+It is also the final Iced Earth album on Century Media and their final album to feature Stu Block on vocals and Luke Appleton on bass, before both members and Dreyer departed and the band being dropped by the label following Jon Schaffer's 2021 arrest.

 Overview

 Iced Earth took a break from touring in 2015, primarily due to Schaffer's second cervical fusion surgery.
 Longtime Iced Earth drummer Brent Smedley returned to the band for the current recording and touring cycle.
 On April 7, 2015, following a period of inactivity as a result of Schaffer requiring cervical fusion surgery, the band announced that Iced Earth would begin writing for their 12th studio album, tentatively titled The Judas Goat.
 In August 2016 lead guitarist Troy Seele announced his departure from the band citing family reasons.
 He was replaced on September 25, 2016, by Jake Dreyer.
 On December 6, Schaffer spoke with Fernando Bonenfant from Metal Wani and announced that the new album would be called Incorruptible, originally due in May.

 On March 13, 2017, the band confirmed that they had completed work on the album for a mid-June release.
 On April 6, the artwork was revealed with the album being set for a June 16 release.